Adaptive Biotechnologies Corporation (ADPT) upgraded Issued by Wall Street Gurus

 ADPT’s Market Performance

-ADPT stocks went up by 3.16% for the week, with a monthly drop of -21.18% and a quarterly performance of -49.88%, while its annual performance rate touched -72.44%.
-The volatility ratio for the week stands at 6.12% while the volatility levels for the past 30 days are set at 8.73% for Adaptive Biotechnologies Corporation.
-The simple moving average for the period of the last 20 days is 0.22% for ADPT stocks with a simple moving average of -46.82% for the last 200 days.
+ADPT stocks went down by -8.02% for the week, with a monthly drop of -27.99% and a quarterly performance of -54.49%, while its annual performance rate touched -76.90%.
+The volatility ratio for the week stands at 7.96% while the volatility levels for the past 30 days are set at 9.08% for Adaptive Biotechnologies Corporation.
+The simple moving average for the period of the last 20 days is -8.40% for ADPT stocks with a simple moving average of -52.38% for the last 200 days.

 Analysts’ Opinion of ADPT